Capillary acquires US-based Brierley+Partners Read more >

 How Indian Consumers Shop

-Several popular brands have used this season every year to kick-start their sales and build a loyal customer base.
+Several popular brands have used this season yearly to kick-start their sales and build a loyal customer base.
 But before we explore that, let us first examine how Indian consumers shop, especially during the festive season:

 1. Indian consumers are known for their value-conscious shopping behavior.
 This love for saving money often leads them to compare prices both online and offline, ensuring they get the best possible value for their rupees.